ory/docs/docs/ecosystem/projects.md

 control scenarios.
 You could, of course, write your own system or spend a bit of time educating yourself about RBAC, ACL, ABAC, ACP - or (you probably already guessed it) - boot up the 5MB Ory Keto Docker Image.
-Ory Keto is able to authenticate different types of credentials (e.g. OAuth 2.0 Access Tokens, SAML Assertions, JSON Web Tokens, ...) and allows you to define advanced permission rules ("Access Control Policies").
-And there's of course an endpoint that tells you if a certain set of credentials (e.g. an OAuth 2.0 Access Token) is allowed to modify that blog post.
+Ory Keto is able to authenticate different types of credentials (for example OAuth 2.0 Access Tokens, SAML Assertions, JSON Web Tokens, ...) and allows you to define advanced permission rules ("Access Control Policies").
+And there's of course an endpoint that tells you if a certain set of credentials (for example an OAuth 2.0 Access Token) is allowed to modify that blog post.

 <img alt="The full Ory Ecosystem" src={useBaseUrl('img/docs/ory-ecosystem.png')}